Self-employed professionals in paid employment

 Payroll tax and payroll tax credit

 You will receive a salary from your employer and you will have to deal with payroll taxes and payroll tax credits.
 Before you start working for your new employer, you need to complete the Model Declaration of payroll (in Dutch).
-You can choose to have your employer automatically deduct payroll tax from your additional earnings from employment.
 Payroll tax includes wage tax and national insurance contributions and is an advance on your income tax.

 You only get a payroll tax credit with 1 employer at a time.
-Do you have multiple jobs at the same time next to your sole proprietorship?
+Are you employed by several employers at the same time in addition to your sole proprietorship?
 Then you only apply for the payroll tax credit from 1 employer.

 Salary in your private account

-Your income from your business is separate from your private income.
-Therefore, have your salary deposited into your private account and not into your business account.
+YYour salary from employment is separate from your income from your business.
+So, have your salary deposited into your private account and not into your business account.
 If you also use your private account for your company, open a separate account for your salary.
 This way you can easily separate the different cash flows.

 Higher-income tax bracket